Five Reasons Why 2025 Could Be Rory Mcllroy’s Year

 Why does Matt Fitzpatrick Chip Cross-Handed?

-Cross-handed chipping has gained popularity among professional golfers like Matt Fitzpatrick because it provides a few distinct advantages that help with consistency and precision in short-game shots.
+Cross-handed chipping has gained popularity among professional golfers like Matt Fitzpatrick.
+It provides a few distinct advantages that help with consistency and precision in short-game shots.
 Here’s why it has caught on.

 Stability and Control

-In the cross-handed grip (also called left-hand-low for right-handed players), the lead hand takes a more dominant position, which can stabilize the wrist and reduce unwanted flipping or scooping of the club at impact.
+In the cross-handed grip (also called left-hand-low for right-handed players), the lead hand takes a more dominant position.
+It can stabilize the wrist and reduce unwanted flipping or scooping of the club at impact.

 This leads to more consistent contact and better control over the ball’s trajectory.